dorlafo/sweng-project/app/src/main/assets/JassMarantRules.md

-## Jass Rules - Jass Marant
+## Jass Rules - Jass Marrant

-Jass Marant is a variant of Jass.
+Jass Marrant is a variant of Jass.
 The rules are similar to Chibre, Pique Double, Oben Abe, Unden Ufe and Slalom so you should read those tutorials first.
 It is actually a mix of those variants.
 Each round the player that usually select *Atout* can select the variant to play for this round.
 The big difference with Chicane is that you have to play each variant once and ONLY once.
 They count this way:
 - *Atout* Diamonds x1